 When it comes to “business as usual,” the workflow of IT teams today likely looks quite different than it did even a few months ago.
 Because of this, being able to adapt and put new safeguards in place that ensure uninterrupted business operations is more important than ever.
 In fact, it’s a necessity.

 Having a business continuity plan is imperative to ensure that your company is able to perform its normal business functions post-disaster.
-Given society’s dependence on IT to support our daily needs, it is crucial that a company’s IT infrastructure and systems are able to operate without disruption, even in the face of a global pandemic, extreme weather event, or other unforeseen disasters.
+Given society’s dependence on IT to support our daily needs, it is crucial that a company’s IT infrastructure and systems are able to operate without disruption, even in the face of unforeseen disasters.
 Without having a plan in place, companies may face financial losses, stress, and reputational damage that could take a substantial amount of time to recover from, if they are fortunate enough to recover.

 How confident are you that your IT department can maintain continuous uptime and availability in the midst of a crisis?
 What business continuity solutions should your company consider in order to keep its IT infrastructure running with minimal disruptions?
 This guide aims to help IT operatives identify those solutions as they begin developing or enhancing their business continuity plans.

 Business continuity is the ability to maintain essential business functions during and after a crisis has occurred.
 A business continuity plan (BCP) outlines the processes and procedures companies must adopt in order to move forward through that crisis.
 BCPs should be tested when the business is running as usual (pre-crisis) and held in readiness for use in the event of a major disruption.

 There are many resources out there to guide you in the creation of a BCP or to further refine your plan.
 Start by assessing your business processes and determining which areas in your infrastructure are vulnerable.
 IT experts generally follow these five steps when developing their BCP:

 - Identify the scope of the plan.